mayuki/Chell/README.md

 ```

 ### `ConnectStreamToStandardInput`
 Connects the Stream to the standard input of the process.
-This method can be executed only once, before the process starts.
+The method can be called only once before the process starts.

 ```csharp
 await (myStream | Run($"grep .dll"));